lando/dotnet/docs/team.md

       Team
     </template>
     <template #lead>
-      We are the people who brought dotnet to Lando.
+      We are the people who brought Dotnet to Lando.
     </template>
   </VPLTeamPageTitle>
   <VPLTeamMembers :members="members" size="small"/>